BenIsTrying/Comp3000/README.md

 Possible issues:

-AI used on webpage (needs researching)

-Connecting the android app to the webpages or databases
+Connecting the android app to the webpages or databases (solved)

 ## Trello board: